checkmarx-ts/checkmarx-cxflow-plusplus-github-action/README.md

 * `scaresolver-tag`: (default: blank) The tag for the containerized SCAResolver build environment where the action will execute dependency scanning.
 The image must not be built with a `*-bare` target.
 If both `build-container-tag` and `scaresolver-tag` are supplied, the
 `scaresolver-tag` container will be the default container used to execute dependency resolution for an SCA scan.

+## Execution on Self-Host Runners

+If you are intending to execute this action on a self-hosted runner, the following is required:

+* Docker must be installed if executing dependency resolution in a container.
+* Don't use Windows self-hosted runners.